evolutionlandorg/docs/getting-started/tokens/kton.md

 #### CEX

-CEX stands for Centralized Exchnge.
-You can also buy or sell RING at many CEX, the following list shows a few, you can check out [coinmarketcap](https://coinmarketcap.com/currencies/darwinia-commitment-token/markets/) for more information.
+CEX stands for Centralized Exchange.
+You can also buy or sell RING at many CEX.
+The following list shows a few.
+You can check out [coinmarketcap](https://coinmarketcap.com/currencies/darwinia-commitment-token/markets/) for more information.

 - [Hoo](https://hoo.com/spot/kton-eth)
 - [Poloniex](https://poloniex.com/exchange#usdt_kton)